 - Planning to attend English as a Second Language (ESL), Academic Upgrading, or a designated program which is 12 months or less in length and

 - 18 years old or older or have a spouse who is 18 years old or older and

 - Out of high school for 12 months before the start of the program and

 - A resident of Alberta (Permanent Resident, Conventional Refugee or Canadian Citizen)

 3. Submit the paperwork.

-Learners who do not qualify for the grant will be informed and alternate options for funding can be discussed.
+If you do not qualify for the grant, you will be informed through email and alternate options for funding can be discussed.